Skip to main content

 Caregiver support

-The caregiver support program can connect caregivers to information, help getting services, counseling, support groups, training, respite, and limited extra supports.
+The Colorado caregiver support program can connect caregivers to information, help getting services, counseling, support groups, training, respite, and limited extra supports.
 This may help spouses, adult children, friends, and grandparents raising grandchildren.
-Respite is often limited, so ask what is open now and what has a waiting list.

-Colorado’s Legal Assistance Program helps older adults with civil legal problems.
-Examples include foreclosure, creditor garnishments, financial exploitation, public benefit denials, deeds, wills, advance directives, guardianship, and conservatorship.
-Start with your AAA because each AAA contracts with local legal providers and sets local priorities.
+Colorado’s Legal Assistance Program can help older adults with civil legal issues.
+Examples may include public benefit problems, housing problems, financial exploitation, guardianship, conservatorship, deeds, wills, and advance directives.
+Start with your AAA because local legal providers and priorities can vary.

-For Medicare questions, Colorado residents can use Colorado SHIP for free, one-on-one counseling.
-SHIP can help with Medicare choices, notices, appeals, and cost-saving programs.
-If you may qualify for help with Medicare premiums, our Medicare Savings guide explains the main paths.
+For Medicare questions, use Colorado SHIP.
+SHIP gives free, one-on-one counseling and does not sell insurance.
+If you may need help paying Medicare costs, our Medicare Savings guide explains the main Colorado paths.

-Colorado also has Community First Choice, a Medicaid benefit for eligible members who need long-term care services at home or in the community.
-Ask your AAA, case management agency, or Health First Colorado contact how CFC affects your situation.
+Colorado also has Community First Choice, a Medicaid benefit for eligible members who need certain long-term services at home or in the community.
+If disability-related help is the main issue, our disabled seniors guide may help you find the right access point.

 Heating, housing, and cash help